 There’s this thing that happens with chronic hip pain.
 Over time, it’s not so physical anymore and it becomes an energetic problem.
-It doesn’t have anything to do with your stiff hip join, bursitis, previous sciatica or low back pain.
+It doesn’t have anything to do with your stiff hip joint, bursitis, previous sciatica or low back pain.
 At this point, it has everything to do with the inability to connect to your center of feeling.
 You’ve seemed to try everything, even acupuncture and the pain persists.
 Pain medication isn’t the answer.
 You can’t put your finger on it because no one taught us how to connect our life experiences to our physical bodies.
 But I’m beginning to gain hope.
 We are on the horizon of healing emotional pain through the physical body.
 We are starting to see the importance of the body-mind connection.

 Louise Hay’s You Can Heal Your Life highlights mental thoughts and how they form physical experiences.
 Our Emotional Pain Chart lays it out beautifully!
 In her book, the hip is represented by fear of going forward in major decisions or nothing to move forward to in life.
 We unknowingly remain stuck and fearful in our own bodies, which makes me think of comedian Darrell Hammond’s documentary I recently watched, Cracked Up.
 Darrell stated, “the issue’s in the tissues” and his life unfortunately proves it.
 Our mind really does have considerable impact on our human frame.
 Add severe Adverse Childhood Experiences to the recipe and you’ve got a concoction greater than musculoskeletal pain, you’ll begin to suffer greater systemic physiological problems.
 The pain associated with choice and what it costs our lives has its consequences.